 Munro, Alice.
 Dear Life.
 McClelland and Stewart Toronto 2012.
 F;3/13.

 I calculate Ms. Munro is over 80, and she looks it in the very nice picture on the dust jacket.
 My impression of these stories is different from the one I had of her last collection, Too Much Happiness.
 These stories seem to emphasize what I would call off-center relationships.
 Non-sexual intimate male-female ones, casually sexual ones where you wouldn’t expect them, and deeply ambiguous ones where you think somebody is really good or bad but you can’t be sure.
-I don’t feel the same extent of jauntiness and sudden hairpin turns.
+I don’t feel the same superficial jauntiness upset by sudden hairpin turns.

-I watch my patients get frail and die, and know that the texture and intent of that 1930-1950 life will disappear with them, as surely as will whatever we baby boomers end up amounting to.
+I watched my patients get frail and die, and know that the texture and intent of that 1930-1950 life is disappearing with them, as surely as will whatever we baby boomers end up amounting to.
 It’s sinking already.
 The kindergartens are full of people who may never write with a pen.
 My brother reflected that in three generations what you were has completely disappeared and nobody even knows who you were.
 Your great-great-grandchildren don’t know your name let alone the influences you contended with and what it felt like to be, and see, you at your best and worst.

 I don’t know what it is about fecundity that so appalls.
 I suppose it is the teeming evidence that birth and growth, which we value, are ubiquitous and blind, that life itself is so astonishingly cheap, that nature is as careless as it is bountiful, and that with extravagance goes a crushing waste that will one day include our own cheap lives…

 says Annie Dillard.
 It’s no help (as somebody said about Alice Munro) to be the living writer most likely still being read a hundred years from now.
 With each century, even decade, the words on the page assume the new truth the new ones are telling.
 The old story is really gone.
 8.9